An art weekend in Milan? How so?

 While the HangarBicocca is in the middle of nowhere all the way North, you have to cross town to the South East to get to another posh venue founded by another stinking rich company: Prada.
 Here, my appreciation goes out to all those people who shop their stuff and, thusly, finance their foundation.

 Fondazione Prada has venues in two Northern Italian cities, Milan and Venice.
 The Milan branch used to be a distillery and was transformed into an art gallery the size of 19.000 square meters.
 Also, three new buildings were added to the existing seven.

 Most of the space is reserved for temporary exhibitions,

-There is the permanent exhibit of Thomas Demand’s Processo Grottesco.
-It’s a grotto that Demand built by layers of cardboard.
+There is a permanent exhibit of Thomas Demand’s Processo Grottesco.
+It’s a grotto that Demand built from layers of cardboard.
 Eventually, he photographed it in a way that you have to look really close to see that it’s not real; like he does with all motives of his photographs.

-The other permanent exhibition is in the so-called “Haunted House”.
+The other permanent exhibition is at the so-called “Haunted House”.
 There are installations by Louise Bourgeois on the two lower floors and by Robert Gober on the three upper.

 Since the “Haunted House” is very narrow, it can be visited only in certain time slots.